Skip to content

 As the final evolution of the Cosworth-enhanced W201 race car, visual restraint was not an option for the 190E 2.5-16 Evolution II that premiered at the Geneva Motor Show in March 1990.
 The Evo II stood out for its bodywork modifications designed to reduce drag still further and to raise downforce at the front and rear axles.
 Particularly distinctive and eye-catching features were the large rear airfoil and the wheelarch flares.
 The Evo II caused quite a stir, quite literally.
 Within three months, a small series of 502 units was produced to obtain homologation for motor sport.
 The same year, Roland Asch drove to the first-ever victory of a racing ABS system during the DTM exhibition event at Kyalami in South Africa after easily outbraking his competitors in development chassis M7 after it had been airlifted to the event with financial assistance from a tobacco sponsor, resulting in plenty of media coverage about the late registration of an additional car.

 The car may have been ever so well developed and designed - for the motor sport teams, it was no more than the basis for additional modifications.
-And there was plenty of scope for the latter: the engine output of the M 102 E 25/2 grew to 373 hp at 9500 rpm in 1992, when it was paired with a flat-shiftable transmission produced by Prodrive.
+And there was plenty of scope for the latter: by 1992, the engine output of the M 102 E 25/2 grew to 373 hp at 9500 rpm and it was paired with a flat-shiftable transmission produced by Prodrive (an aspect we left out here).
 Moving a car that weighed only 980 kilograms and had good aerodynamics resulted in a top speed near 300 km/h.
 It is therefore not surprising that the Evo II was a highly successful competitor on the racetrack - as underlined by Klaus Ludwig, who finally won the DTM drivers championship for Mercedes-Benz in 1992.

 Although the 190E Evo II was a rare sight outside of the DTM in 1990 through 1992, it made a mark in the 1992 Macau Guia Race, but for all the wrong reasons.
-After locking out the front row, both Klaus Ludwig and Bernd Schneider put their cars into the wall, as did their DTM factory stablemate Ellen Lohr when the race saw her 3rd accident of the weekend.
-Only Ni Amorim's Mercedes saw the checkered flag in a calamitous defeat to the winning trio of Schnitzer BMW M3 DTM cars.
+It was a showdown between the DTM crews of AMG Motorenbau (Mercedes) and Schnitzer Motorsport (BMW), as Masahiro Hasemi's Skyline BNR32 got ballasted out of contention just like the year before.
+After locking out the front row, both Klaus Ludwig and Bernd Schneider put their cars into the wall, as did their DTM factory stablemate Ellen Lohr who was new to Macau and had already crashed twice during practice.
+The only Mercedes-Benz driver who made it to the checkered flag was Ni Amorim from Portugal, who trailed the winning trio of Schnitzer Motorsport's BMWs by 20 seconds in a calamitous defeat for the team from Affalterbach.

 For the TTM 2025 season, the 190E received a major overhaul.
 In addition to the 4-Channel ABS system that it already had last year, it received a significant weight distribution correction from 60/40 to 54/46, a new engine to match 1992 output levels, and reconfigured aerodynamics derived from the drag and downforce levels achieved by the Evo II road car in its lowest & highest downforce spoiler positions.